Using the Training View

 The D shortcut appears only when a DAPI or nuclei-source image toggle is available.

-Train a model
+Train or import a model

 Training uses the current training samples for the selected staining.